 Bomb threats are a common occurrence on a school campus.
-The threat can be made in a number of fashions to include direct threat, telephonic threats, written threats that can be left in a number of various areas, threats on social media and third-party word-of-mouth threats.
-Each threat will be taken seriously until it's proven the threat is credible or not.
+The threat can be made in several ways, including direct threats, telephonic threats, written threats that can be left in various areas, and threats on social media and third-party word-of-mouth threats.
+Each threat will be taken seriously until the threat is proven credible or not.

-Any discovery of a bomb threat, regardless of the type of threat or manner discovered, will be immediately reported the Bangor Police Department.
+Any discovery of a bomb threat, regardless of the type of threat or manner discovered, will be immediately reported to the Bangor Police Department.
 Dial 911.

 It is unlikely, however probable, that the threat may be made by telephone or that the caller will remain on the line.
-However, if you should receive a bomb threat over the phone, attempt to keep the person on the line.
-The caller may be willing to talk and is most likely (if it's a credible threat) seeking attention.
-Remain calm and begin a conversation with him/her.
-If possible write down the answers to questions on the form provided at the end of this section for others to view and pass on to emergency personnel while you're speaking with the person making the threat.
-Ask the caller a series of question to attempt to ascertain the following:
+However, if you should receive a bomb threat over the phone, attempt to keep the person on the line; the caller may be willing to talk and is most likely (if it's a credible threat) seeking attention.
+Remain calm and begin a conversation with them.
+If possible, write down the answers to questions on the form provided at the end of this section for others to view and pass on to emergency personnel while speaking with the person making the threat.
+Ask the caller a series of questions to attempt to ascertain the following:

 - The caller's motives for the threat.

 - The time the bomb is supposed to detonate

 - The physical location (or locations) of the bomb

-- A physical description of the bomb
+- ✤ A physical description of the bomb

-- Physical characteristics of the caller for example; sex, accent, age, or any noticeable speech patterns - Background noise, i.e., party noise, etc. - Immediately upon hanging up, you should: - Notify the Bangor Police Department at 911 - Notify the EMCC security officer of the threat and have evacuation procedures put into effect. - ❖ If the emergency appears to be imminent, obtain help in evacuating the building at once.
+- Physical characteristics of the caller for example; sex, accent, age, or any noticeable speech patterns

+- Background noise, i.e., party noise, etc.

+- Immediately upon hanging up, you should:

+- Notify the Bangor Police Department at 911

+- Notify the EMCC security officer of the threat and have evacuation procedures put into effect.

+- If the emergency appears to be imminent, obtain help in evacuating the building at once.

-SEE SAMPLE BOMB THREAT INFORMATION SHEET IN THE APPENDICES OF THIS PLAN (See 'Building Evacuation' on page 25)
+SEE SAMPLE BOMB THREAT INFORMATION SHEET IN THE APPENDICES OF THIS PLAN (See 'Building Evacuation' on page 26)

-SUSPICEOUS PACKAGES
+SUSPICIOUS PACKAGES

-Whereas the College has a mailroom and lobby mailbox area there remains potential that a suspicious package may be encountered or even may pass through the mailroom and onto an office or individual.
-Persons should be aware of suspicious packages, how to recognize them and know how to handle an evelope or package in the event one is received.
+The College has a mailroom and lobby mailbox area; there remains the potential that a suspicious package may be encountered or even pass through the mailroom and onto an office or individual.
+Persons should be aware of suspicious packages, how to recognize them, and how to handle an envelope or package in the event one is received.

-RECOGNIZING A SUSPICEOUS PACKAGE
+RECOGNIZING A SUSPICIOUS PACKAGE